mary-ruguru/mary-ruguru/README.md

 # About Me

 Hello!
 I'm Maryann, an upcoming Software Developer based in Nairobi, Kenya.
-I have a passion for coding and enjoy working on projects that challenge me to learn and grow.
+I'm passionate about coding and enjoy working on projects that challenge me to learn and grow.
 Currently, I am working on a Ruby on Rails backend project with a React frontend.

 # My Tools and Technologies: